Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit

-W G Weston donated £100,000 to the British government to acquire RAF aircraft during the Battle of Britain in 1940.
+W G Weston donated £100,000 to the Royal Air Force to acquire six Hurricane and six Spitfire fighter planes in 1940.

 Garry Weston (1927 – 2002), the son of W G Weston, invented the Wagon Wheel biscuit in 1948.
 He placed two Marie biscuits around a marshmallow filling and covered it with chocolate.

 Burtons Gold Medal Biscuits of Blackpool was acquired in 1949, followed by the Caledonian Oat Cake Baking Company in 1953.

 The Jammie Dodger, a shortbread biscuit with a jam filling, had been introduced by 1966.